varmor/varmor/README.md

 <h1 align="center">Hi there👋, I'm <a href="https://varmor.github.io/">Varun</a>!</h1>

 <p align="justify">Currently, saying YES to great opportunities, and Seeking to leverage my technical skills and further hone them.
-I am a third-year Artificial Intelligence Engineering major at G.H.
+I am a final-year Artificial Intelligence Engineering major at G.H.
 Raisoni College of Engineering and Management in Pune.
 I like networking with people from various teams.
 I have a strong interest in problem-solving and understanding new technology.
 I have some experience working in startups as a software intern.
 I’m graduating in May 2024 and I’m looking for an opportunity to expand my horizons.
 </p>